What is an Intercessory Prayer?

-Nevertheless, an intercession is not always a request for sometimes it takes another form.
+Nevertheless, intercession is not always a request for sometimes it takes another form.

-Many people, the majority of them are Christians and some none-Christians, are confusing supplications with intercessions!
+Many people, the majority of them Christians and some non-Christians, are confusing supplications with intercessions!

 But the chief distinction between them is quite simple.
 Once you identify it then all the other features will manifest for you to verify!

 What Is Intercessory Prayer According To The Bible?

 However, we cannot scripturally answer the question, “what is a prayer of intercession“, if we don’t know how an intercessor functions?

 However, in the Holy Bible, the meaning of intercessor is very clear.

 He’s always a person who “stands [s] in the gap” in prayer before God for a people or nation (Ezekiel 22:30).

 This means that the intercessor is the “middle man” or woman between the Lord God and the person, persons, or nation in question.

 For example, Queen Esther was the “middle woman” between God and her nation.
 She was the woman in the gap for Israel when Haman planned to destroy all Jews.
 Esther 7:1-10.